k-box/k-search-client-php/readme.md

 - Document thumbnail creator service

+## Requirements

+- PHP 5.2.6 or above
+- PHP GD library for image support on PHP >= 5.3
+- Network connectivity

+Tested on PHP 5.2.17, 5.3.14, 5.4.4, 5.5, 5.6.5 on Windows, Mac OS (Yosemite) and Ubuntu 14.04.

+Composer dependency management and unit tests are available only on PHP 5.3 or above.

 ## Usage

 **Composer is used for autoload and bootstrap, so only one file in your project must be included** (please take note that the composer magic works only on php 5.3 or above).